rikulo/rikulo-docs/docs/Views/Fundamentals/Separate_Data_from_UI_with_Model.md

 ##Not to Share the Selection

-If you prefer to share the data but not to share the selection, you can implement a list model that maintains the selection but *delegate* `operator[]` to another list model holding the data.
+If you prefer to share the data but not to share the selection, you can implement a list model that maintains the selection but *delegate* [ListModel.operator[ ]](api:model) to another list model holding the data.

     class ProxyListModel<E> extends AbstractListModel<E> {
       final ListModel<E> origin;